Working with Warehouses

 -

-field, specifying the mutable tag they wish to track.
-The strategy will retrieve the latest details for the image tagged in this way, including any new or updated digest. -
+Digest: This strategy is used when subscribing to a specific mutable tag, such aslatest, which is generally discouraged due to best practices favoring immutable tags.
+Users must supply a value in theconstraintfield, specifying the mutable tag they wish to track.
+The strategy will retrieve the latest details for the image tagged in this way, including any new or updated digest.

 Git Subscription